corlaez/web/src/main/resources/en/3$more-kotlin-less-js.md

+more-kotlin-less-js.html
+More Kotlin, Less JS!
+2022 August 3 (Last update: August 2022)
-<h2 id="website-update-more-kotlin-less-js">Website Update: More Kotlin, Less JS!</h2>
+More Kotlin, Less JS!

-August 3, 2022
+Corlaez article about the 2022 website renovation for this site that is now generated with Kotlin by Armando Cordova.

-Today, I finally rewrote this website with some big changes I have been planning for a while:
+Today, I finally rewrote this website adding some big changes I have been planning for a while:

-* The new source code uses [Kotlin](https://kotlinlang.org/) to generate a static site
+* The web is generated statically using [Kotlin](https://kotlinlang.org/)
-* A **dev server** that reloads as code changes (providing similar experience to [react-hot-loader](https://github.com/gaearon/react-hot-loader))
+* There is a **dev server** that reloads as code changes (similar to [react-hot-loader](https://github.com/gaearon/react-hot-loader))
-* Articles are written in [Markdown](https://www.markdownguide.org/), making easier to add new content
+* The articles are written in [Markdown](https://www.markdownguide.org/)
-* Type safe **Kotlin HTML templates**
+* Templates are defined using the [Kotlinx HTML](https://github.com/Kotlin/kotlinx.html).
+Better than pure HTML or JSX IMO.
 * **Internalization support** for the Kotlin templates and Markdown articles
 * The website **no longer requires JavaScript** to render